 @-notifications, and using the clone for your SLO.

 Confirm you are using the preferred SLI type for your use case.
-Datadog supports monitor-based SLIs and metric-based SLIs as described in the SLO event documentation.
+Datadog supports monitor-based SLIs and metric-based SLIs as described in the SLO metric documentation.